Le Bouveret

 Le Bouveret ([lə buvʁɛ]) is a village in the commune of Port-Valais in the Swiss canton of Valais.
-Situated at the southernmost end of Lake Geneva and close to the French border, Le Bouveret is very much tourism-oriented with several amusement attractions, including the Swiss Vapeur Parc and the water amusement park Aquaparc.
+Situated at the southernmost end of Lake Geneva and close to the French border, Le Bouveret is very much tourism-oriented with several amusement attractions, including the Swiss Vapeur Parc and the waterpark Aquaparc.
 Le Bouveret is also the seat of Cesar Ritz Colleges, a Hospitality school.